 Ms. Hoeg is currently a director of New Flyer Industries Inc., and is also a director of Samuel, Son & Co.
-Limited and Revera Inc., privately owned corporations.
-Ms. Hoeg is also the chair of the Toronto East General Hospital board.
+Limited, Revera Inc., and Arterra Wines Canada Inc., privately owned corporations.
+Ms. Hoeg is also the past chair of Michael Garron Hospital.

 Ms. Hubbs is currently an independent director of Nutrien Ltd. and the Public Sector Pension Investment Board, one of Canada’s largest pension investment managers.
 She brings a wealth of experience within the energy industry, having received recognition as a leader and executive in the oil and gas investment community.
 Prior to 2011, Ms. Hubbs was executive vice president and managing director at McLean Budden, one of Canada's largest institutional asset managers, and previous to that was an energy investment banker at Gordon Capital, a large Canadian brokerage firm.
 She has also served on the board of Agrium Inc. and Spectra Energy Corporation.
 Ms. Hubbs is a community leader dedicated to philanthropic and humanitarian issues.
 She currently serves on the board of the Canadian Red Cross and is a founding member and past National Co-Chair of the Canadian Red Cross Tiffany Circle - Women Leading Through Philanthropy.
 Ms. Hubbs holds a Bachelor of Science degree from the University of Western Ontario and a Master of Business Administration degree from the Schulich School of Business at York University.
 She is a CFA charterholder and a National Association of Corporate Directors Governance Fellow.